Observe and record animal behaviour

 • Causes: This could be due to fear, pain, territorial disputes, lack of socialization, or frustration.
 Cats in pain may act out aggressively when touched or approached.

-• When to Watch: Sudden, unprovoked aggression can be a sign of illness, injury, or a stressful environment.
+• When to Watch: Sudden, unprovoked aggression can indicate illness, injury, or a stressful environment.

-• Abnormal Behavior: While chewing and digging are normal to some extent, excessive and destructive behaviors (such as chewing furniture or digging up gardens) are a concern.
+• Abnormal Behavior: While chewing and digging are normal to some extent, excessive and destructive behaviours (such as chewing furniture or digging up gardens) are a concern.

 • Causes: This may occur due to boredom, anxiety, frustration, or lack of exercise and mental stimulation.

-• When to Watch: Excessive chewing or digging that happens suddenly, especially if accompanied by other stress behaviours like barking or pacing, may indicate anxiety or frustration.
+• When to Watch: Excessive chewing or digging that happens suddenly, especially if accompanied by other stressful behaviours like barking or pacing, may indicate anxiety or frustration.

 • Abnormal Behavior: Cats that suddenly become lethargic, hide more than usual, or show a complete lack of interest in playing or interacting with their environment may be experiencing a problem.